5ecompendium/bestiary/_creatures/cadaver-lord.md

 ***Innate Spellcasting.*** The cadaver lord’s spellcasting ability is Charisma (spell save DC 13, +5 to hit with spell attacks).
-The cadaver lord can innately cast each of the following spells, requiring no material components:
+The cadaver lord can innately cast the following spells, requiring no material components:

-1/day: darkness, fear, create undead.
+* 1/day each: <i>darkness, fear, create undead</i>

 ***Create Cadaver.*** A humanoid slain by a cadaver lord rises 24 hours later as a cadaver under the cadaver lord’s control.
 The